Summer-born pupils 'should have exam scores boosted'

 The authors recommend that similar age-adjusted scores be extended to other school tests, from assessments of six-year-olds' reading skills to the crucial exams taken by 16-year-olds.

 However, the authors acknowledge that the differences are most dramatic when children are first at school, and lessen as they grow older and the relative age gap reduces.
 There is no evidence that they persist into adulthood.
-So the exam results given to prospective employers should be absolute scores rather than age-adjusted, they concede.'Intensive intervention'
+So the exam results given to prospective employers should be absolute scores rather than age-adjusted, they concede.

 Head teachers warned that tinkering with pass marks could have unintended consequences.